-The RT6342 can be synchronized with an external clock ranging from 300kHz to 2.2MHz which is applied to the RT/SYNC pin.
+The RT6362 can be synchronized with an external clock ranging from 300kHz to 2.2MHz which is applied to the RT/SYNC pin.
 The minimum synchronous pulse width of the external clock applied to the RT/SYNC pin must be larger than 40ns and the amplitude should have valleys that are below 0.5V and peaks above 2.2V (up to 6V).
-The rising edge of the SW will be synchronized to the falling edge of the RT/SYNC pin signal.
+The rising edge of the SW will be synchronized to the falling ved.
+RICHTEK is a registered trademark of Richtek Technology Corporation.

+edge of the RT/SYNC pin signal.